top of page

 2024

-The Art Thinking Lounge seeks to attract individuals from all backgrounds to experiment with creating a better future society.
-With growing interest in Japan, Hakuhodo Inc. and Ars Electronica Futurelab are considering hosting pop-up events across the country
+The Art Thinking Lounge aims to engage individuals from all backgrounds in experimenting with ways to shape a better future society.
+With growing interest in Japan, Hakuhodo Inc. and the Ars Electronica Futurelab are exploring the possibility of hosting pop-up events across the country.

 Credit: